Advanced Topics in Physical Activity and Brain Health (11548.1)

 Assessment 1 (Critical Reflection of Practice) is an individual assessment item that is to be submitted through Canvas by the due date.

-Assessment 2 (Team Debate) is conducted as a group assessment during the Wednesday workshop times in the final week of the intensive semester.
+Assessment 2 (Team Debate) is conducted as a group assessment on Wednesday 14th September 09h00-12h30.
 The second part of this assessment is for each individual student to submit a short (1 page) analysis of a different debate in their class.
 This will be submitted to Canvas as part of the assessment.

 Assessment 3 can be done as an individual or in pairs, and is to be submitted through Canvas by the due date.
 If done in pairs, each student must submit the file through their individual submission box.
 The written component of this assessment will be reviewed through 'Ouriginal', and students are encouraged to check their work first using the draft submission box to obtain an Ouriginal report and allow revision as needed, before submitting their final work.